EuroLinux/eurolinux-migration-scripts/README.md

 You can specify several parameters:

+- `-b` to preserve several non-EuroLinux components such as packages from unofficial repositories, disabled and backed-up .repo files from your current distribution, etc. rather than cleaning them up.
 - `-f` to skip a warning message about backup recommendation.
 Necessary for running non-interactively.
 - `-u` to specify your EuroMan username